-- 1.12 GI can be planned and delivered at different scales: - Strategic or county scale: These are large-scale projects which provide functions and facilities which benefit more than one district or population within the county.
-An example of strategic green infrastructure would be the provision of a 100ha+ country park to attract visitors from the whole of the county, or a large-scale flood alleviation scheme to reduce the incidence of fluvial flooding (such as the Gloucester strategic flood alleviation scheme). - District scale: These are green infrastructure schemes providing a range of functions at a district level which benefit the population of the district.
+1.13 GI can be planned and delivered at different scales:

+- Strategic or county scale: These are large-scale projects which provide functions and facilities which benefit more than one district or population within the county.
+An example of strategic green infrastructure would be the provision of a 100ha+ country park to attract visitors from the whole of the county, or a large-scale flood alleviation scheme to reduce the incidence of fluvial flooding (such as the Kidderminster flood alleviation scheme on the River Stour). - District scale: These are green infrastructure schemes providing a range of functions at a district level which benefit the population of the district.
 An example is the green infrastructure corridor alongside the River Severn in Worcester, providing a range of functions including flood alleviation, off-road walking and cycling routes and enhanced biodiversity. - Neighbourhood or local scale: These are small-scale green infrastructure enhancements which would typically be included within a development site.
-Examples could include off-road walking and cycling corridors connecting with the local centre which also incorporate sustainable drainage provision through swales and balancing ponds. - 1.13 This strategy is primarily concerned with large scale green infrastructure, also known as 'strategic green infrastructure', but many of the principles will also apply to the provision of green infrastructure at district and neighbourhood scales.
+Examples could include off-road multi-user paths connecting with the local centre which also incorporate sustainable drainage provision through swales and balancing ponds. - 1.14 Worcestershire has numerous GI assets which contribute to the unique character of the county.
+They deliver many different functions and varied benefits.
+Some of these assets, such as the Malvern Hills and the Wyre Forest, are nationally recognised.
+Others, such as the Droitwich Canal and Lickey Hills, are widely appreciated by local communities.
+This strategy is primarily concerned with large-scale green infrastructure, also known as 'strategic green infrastructure', but many of the principles will also apply to the provision of green infrastructure at district and neighbourhood scales. - 1.15 Other types of GI assets offer physical connections between strategic, district or local-scale sites as well as often being linear green spaces in their own right.
+This includes the county's Public Rights of Way network and parts of the National Cycle Network.
+A number of long-distance trails traverse Worcestershire, including the Geopark Way, the Teme Valley Way and the Wychavon Way.